Ishankalhe911/IITBOMBAY/docs/evaluation_notes.md

-Here is your **evaluation_notes.md rewritten in the exact same formatting style** as the Architecture example — clean, structured, GitHub-ready, with proper headings, bolding, and bullet formatting.
+Here is your **evaluation_notes.md rewritten in the exact same formatting style** as the Architecture example — clean, structured, GitHub-ready, with proper

----

 # Evaluation Notes

 This document summarizes how the system computes its scores, how each metric is interpreted, and how the evaluation pipeline aligns with the official judging criteria of the Hackathon.